Program Overview

 Total Required Major Units: 33 - 34

-General Education - certified completion of one of the following:
+General Education - Certified completion of the California General Education Transfer Curriculum (Cal-GETC)

-Up to (12 - 18) major course units may be double counted to apply to meet general education requirements.
+Up to (9) major course units may be double counted to apply to meet general education requirements.
 This degree does not require the Skyline College Associate Degree requirements.

-Elective courses: If applicable, additional courses to meet the minimum 60 CSU transferable units requirement.
+Elective courses: If applicable, additional courses to meet the minimum requirement of 60 CSU transferable units.